Cylindric/Enigma-MM-old/readme.txt

-	restart          - stops and then restarts the Minecraft server restart-graceful - same as restart, but waits until there are no users online abort-graceful   - cancels any pending graceful actions quit             - stop the server if it's running, then quit the SM console maps-av          - generates the primary maps using AlphaVespucci maps-avextra     - generates additional maps using AlphaVespucci maps-overviewer  - generates the Overview map (the Google-maps style one)
+	restart          - stops and then restarts the Minecraft server restart-graceful - same as restart, but waits until there are no users online abort-graceful   - cancels any pending graceful actions quit             - stop the server if it's running, then quit the EMM console maps-av          - generates the primary maps using AlphaVespucci maps-avextra     - generates additional maps using AlphaVespucci maps-overviewer  - generates the Overview map (the Google-maps style one)